 Welcome to an unique world of learning, inclusive and accessible for all to visit.
-From self-led visits to workshops on our incredible collections, your pupils will be able to take part in hands-on learning experiences outside the classroom at the National Museum of Scotland.
+From general visits to sessions on our incredible collections, your pupils will be able to take part in hands-on learning experiences outside the classroom at the National Museum of Scotland.

-You can book a self-led visit or take part in a workshop adapted to suit your pupils.
+You can book a general visit or take part in a workshop adapted to suit your pupils.

 To help support pupils during their visit, we have developed the following resources: